Australia (2008 film): Cast

-In addition, Arthur Dignam and Matthew Whittet play the priest and Christian brother, respectively, at Mission Island.

 Production

 Originally, Baz Luhrmann was planning to make a film about Alexander the Great starring Leonardo DiCaprio and Nicole Kidman, with a screenplay by David Hare.
 The director had built a studio in the northern Sahara but Alexander made by Oliver Stone was released first and after several years in development, Luhrmann abandoned the project to make a film closer to home.
 The visual effects were done by Animal Logic and The LaB Sydney.
 Luhrmann spent six months researching general Australian history.
 At one point he considered setting his film during the First Fleet, 11 ships that sailed from Britain in 1787 and set up the first colony in New South Wales.
 The director wanted to explore Australia's relationship with England and with its indigenous population.
 He decided to set the film between World Wars I and II in order to merge a historical romance with the Stolen Generations, where thousands of mixed-race Aboriginal children were forcibly removed from their families by the state and integrated into white society.
 Luhrmann has said that his film depicts "a mythologised Australia".